Making small-batch homemade jam is a great way to capture the best fruits of the season. Best of all, its easy and quick!

 It's difficult to fill your belly so completely with the abundance of summer fresh fruit that your taste memories will last the rest of the year.
 (Believe us, we've tried!)
 But, you can capture more of the summer cornucopia by making fresh fruit jam at home.
 And, you can do so without spending too much time in the kitchen, when you ought to be out enjoying the delicious weather!

 The entire process of making fresh fruit jam - from cutting up the fruit to spooning it into its storage jar - rarely takes more than about 50 minutes, and it's ridiculously easy.
-We don't use a water bath to seal the jar; instead, we just store our jam in the refrigerator, then swirl it into yogurt, spoon it onto toast, and spreading it into cookie bars made with our Cookie Mix!
+We don't use a water bath to seal the jar; instead, we just store our jam in the refrigerator, then swirl it into yogurt, spoon it onto toast, and spreading it into cookie bars made with our Cookie recipe!

 We also don't add pectin to set our jam (like the fig jam we used in this recipe,) because fruits contain pectin naturally.
 When heated with sugar, a thickening occurs that gives jam and jelly their texture.